BeTomorrow/micro-stores/README.md

 console.log(myFavoriteBook.get()); // { id: "Dracula", ... }
 ```

+# ⚠️ Usage with React Native ⚠️

+This library depends on [**uuid**](https://github.com/uuidjs/uuid).
+To use _uuid_, and therefore _micro-stores_ with React Native, you need to follow the steps described at https://github.com/uuidjs/uuid#react-native--expo:

+- Install react-native-get-random-values
+- Run a `pod install`
+- Import it at the root of your app:
+  `import 'react-native-get-random-values';`

 ## Micro-observables

 This library is quite heavily based on [**micro-observables**](https://github.com/BeTomorrow/micro-observables).
 You may want to take a look at the `Observable` signature there.